vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tpsm-ag-on-vsphere-ref.md

 **Tanzu Run Cluster:**
 The Tanzu Platform also supports the deployment of containerized applications on dedicated Tanzu Kubernetes Run Clusters.
 These Run Clusters leverage the “ContainerApp” capability, which, when installed on a TKC, enables it to operate as a Run Cluster.

-For more details, refer to the section “General Recommendations on Configuring Spaces,” which provides additional insights into leveraging Build and Run Clusters effectively.

 <a id=tanzu-platform-self-managed-deployment-guidelines> </a>